The Illinois: Technical feasibility

 Wright believed that it would have been technically possible to construct such a building even at the time it was proposed.
 At the time, the tallest skyscraper in the world was New York's Empire State Building, at less than a quarter of the height suggested for the Illinois.
 It probably would have been possible to erect a self-supporting steel structure of the required height, but there are a number of problems that occur when a building is that tall.

 The material used to build tall towers at the time, steel, is quite flexible.
 This allows towers to sway substantially in the wind, causing discomfort for occupants of the higher floors.
 Though Wright acknowledged this problem in his original proposal, he believed the tripod design of this tower (similar to that of the CN Tower, which was not designed until a decade after Wright's death) combined with its tensioned steel frame and the integral character of its structural components would counteract any oscillation.
 This also could have been solved by placing a tuned mass damper somewhere within the tower as was done in the Citigroup Center and Taipei 101, although this design innovation was not well-known until decades later.
 The late 1990s and early 2000s saw substantial increases in the load-bearing strength of concrete, making it possible to build entirely in this stiff material.

 Wright explained that there would be 76 elevators, each having five-floor-high tandem cabs, serving blocks of five floors simultaneously.
 The 76 elevators would be divided into five banks or groups, with each elevator group serving a hundred-floor segment of the building.
 Wright's floor plan of the 528th floor shows it would be served by only one elevator shaft.
 The elevators were to be "atomic-powered", capable of mile-per-minute speeds, and running on ratchets instead of suspended by cables.
-But a realistic design would be powered by a "third rail" like subways.
+But a realistic design would be powered by a third rail like trains.

 The elevator banks extend beyond the sloping exterior walls at various points, giving the building the appearance of an elongated pyramid with protruding parapets.
 He said these elevators would enable the building to be evacuated in one hour, in combination with escalators that would serve the five lowest floors.

 In his 1957 book, A Testament, Wright described the proposed structure with floor plans of the "base", 320th, and 528th (highest) floors.
 The floor plan for the 320th floor shows a single, open staircase, not separated from the surrounding office space in any way, not even with a door.
 The floor plan of the 528th floor shows that access is solely by a single elevator, with no staircase at all.
 Wright believed that because his building was fireproof, any fire precautions would be moot.